San Isidro, Cabañas: Geography

-The municipality covers an area of 78.33 km2, and is bordered to the north and east by Sensuntepeque, to the east by Guacotecti, to the south by Santa Clara, San Esteban Catarina and San Sebastián in the San Vicente Department, and to the west by Ilobasco.
+The district covers an area of 78.33 km2, and is bordered to the north and east by Sensuntepeque, to the east by Guacotecti, to the south by Santa Clara, San Esteban Catarina and San Sebastián in the San Vicente Department, and to the west by Ilobasco.
 It is surrounded by the Morontepeque, Humeras and El Orégano hills, and the principal rivers are the Las Cañas, De los Pueblos, Titihuapa, San Isidro, El Jícaro and Viejo.

 Administrative divisions

-The municipality is divided into 7 cantons, with 22 caseríos (hamlets):
+The district is divided into 7 cantons, with 22 caseríos (hamlets):